 \subsection{Influence of material absorption and substrate}

-First, we assume that the particles have material losses by considering the complex-valued acoustic impedance $Z_{\rm s} = Z_{\rm s}^{\prime}+\mathrm{i}Z_{\rm s}^{\prime\prime}$ where $Z_{\rm s}'= \rho_{\rm s} c_{\rm s}= 0.216$ MRayl.
+First, we assume that the particles have material losses by considering the complex-valued acoustic impedance $Z_{\rm s} = Z_{\rm s}^{\prime}+\mathrm{i}Z_{\rm s}^{\prime\prime}$, where $Z_{\rm s}'= \rho_{\rm s} c_{\rm s}= 0.216$ MRayl.
 The ratio of the imaginary part to the real part defines the so-called loss tangent $\tan \delta = Z_{\rm s}^{\prime\prime}/Z_{\rm s}^{\prime}$.
-Figure~\ref{fig:T_sphere_abosrption}(a) shows the transmittance spectra of the lattice with the normalized lattice constant of $L/a = 1.5$ for different values of the loss tangent, while Fig.~\ref{fig:T_sphere_abosrption}(b) shows the corresponding absorptance spectra.
-Fig.~\ref{fig:T_sphere_abosrption}(c) plots the values of the total $Q$-factor of the quasi-BIC, which are estimated using the procedure from Ref.~\onlinecite{Mikhailovskii2024Apr} to fit the resonances in Fig.~\ref{fig:T_sphere_abosrption}(a).
-For the resonators without material losses, the quasi-BIC has the radiative $Q$-factor and consequently the total $Q$-factor of $Q_{\rm tot} = Q_{\rm rad} \approx 129$, whereas the absorptance is zero [see the blue curves in Figs.~\ref{fig:T_sphere_abosrption}(a) and~\ref{fig:T_sphere_abosrption}(b)].
-Meanwhile, one can observe that the larger the material losses, the lower the total $Q$-factor in Fig.~\ref{fig:T_sphere_abosrption}(c) and the larger absorptance at the frequency of the quasi-BIC in Fig.~\ref{fig:T_sphere_abosrption}(b), while the resonance in the transmittance spectrum in Fig.~\ref{fig:T_sphere_abosrption}(a) weakens.
-Thus, the acoustic quasi-BIC resonance in a lossy system appears as an absorptance resonance, as well as its electromagnetic counterpart~\cite{allayarov2024anapole}.
-Moreover, for the lossy resonators, the decrease in the nonradiative $Q$-factor with the loss tangent can be justified by the approximate expression on the upper bound of the $Q$-factor given by $Q_{\rm nr} = 1/\tan \delta $~\cite{Mikhailovskii2024Apr}.
+Figure~\ref{fig:T_sphere_abosrption}(a) shows the transmittance spectra of the metasurface with the normalized lattice constant of $L/a = 1.5$ for different values of the loss tangent, while Fig.~\ref{fig:T_sphere_abosrption}(b) shows the corresponding absorptance spectra.
+Figure~\ref{fig:T_sphere_abosrption}(c) plots the values of the total $Q$ factor of the quasi-BIC, which are estimated using the procedure from Ref.~\onlinecite{Mikhailovskii2024Apr} to fit the resonances in Fig.~\ref{fig:T_sphere_abosrption}(a).
+For the resonators without material losses, the quasi-BIC has the radiative $Q$ factor and consequently the total $Q$ factor of $Q_{\rm tot} = Q_{\rm rad} \approx 129$, whereas the absorptance is zero [see the blue curves in Figs.~\ref{fig:T_sphere_abosrption}(a) and~\ref{fig:T_sphere_abosrption}(b)].
+Meanwhile, one can observe that, as the material losses increase, the total $Q$ factor decreases [Fig.~\ref{fig:T_sphere_abosrption}(c)], the absorptance at the quasi-BIC frequency increases [Fig.~\ref{fig:T_sphere_abosrption}(b)], and the resonance in the transmittance spectrum weakens [Fig.~\ref{fig:T_sphere_abosrption}(a)].
+Thus, an acoustic quasi-BIC resonance in a lossy system appears as an absorptance resonance, as well as its electromagnetic counterpart~\cite{allayarov2024anapole}.
+Moreover, for the lossy resonators, the decrease in the nonradiative $Q$ factor with increasing loss tangent can be justified by its approximate upper-bound expression, $Q_{\rm nr} = 1/\tan \delta$~\cite{Mikhailovskii2024Apr}.